alphasentaurii/alphasentaurii/projects/datascience/starskope/demo.md

 ## Future Vision
 The ultimate vision for this work will be to develop STARSKØPE into a front-end application that any astrophysicist can use to look at a single or collection of stars and have the model classify them according not only to exoplanet predictions, but also predict what type of star it is, and other key properties that would be of interest for astrophysical science applications.

+## Read More

+For a more in-depth story about this project and some code examples, check out [the blog post on Starskøpe: The Cyberoptic Artificial Telescope](/datascience/2020/04/01/starskope-cyberoptic-artificial-telescope.html).

 ---